 These Quaker values, also called testimonies are central to our School community – they influence and underpin everything we do.

-“The Mount’s Quaker ethos means that girls are not told what to believe but can take aspects of Quakerism that speak to them.
-Although girls in the School come from different faiths and backgrounds and all have different beliefs, the values of Quakerism become important to all of us.
+“The Mount’s Quaker ethos means that pupils are not told what to believe but can take aspects of Quakerism that speak to them.
+Although pupils in the School come from different faiths and backgrounds and all have different beliefs, the values of Quakerism become important to all of us.
 They are something that we will take with us beyond school and throughout our lives, affording us confidence, humility and a drive for self-betterment.
 It is these qualities that make us Mount girls.”
 Sixth Form Leaver

 “A strong sense of community and social responsibility are embedded across all areas and facets of the school, in line with the Quaker philosophy.”

 We value each member of The Mount community equally, no matter where they are from or their beliefs.
 This results in a happy, supportive, and compassionate community, with positive relationships between staff and pupils.
-Girls discover the best in themselves, learn to see the best in others and want to make a positive difference in the world.
+Pupils discover the best in themselves, learn to see the best in others and want to make a positive difference in the world.